cmayron/Legal-Calculus/README.md

 ---

-1. Begin With the Quick‑Start Guide
+""1.
+Begin With the Quick‑Start Guide""
 You will learn:

 • how to form the SCU (issue • facts • objective)